5.1.4.4. RHEL (source)¶

 This step may be slightly different depending on the distribution you are using.
 Check the EPEL documentation: https://docs.fedoraproject.org/en-US/epel/#_quickstart

-Install development tools and ROS tools¶
+Install development tools¶

 sudo dnf install -y \